yinan-c/blog/articles/about.md

 I use the theme [newcss](https://newcss.net/), and publish the blog on [GitHub Pages](https://pages.github.com/).

-# License

-The articles I write are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-You are free to:
-- **Share** — copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.

-The licensor cannot revoke these freedoms as long as you follow the license terms.

 ## What will I write here?

 I am interested in many things, including but not limited to: RSS, macOS softwares, Python ...
 As I browse the internet (mostly via RSS), interesting things will pop up and I am happy to share online here.